 One of the great things about the loops is the fact they come with a few different crucial pieces of information, including the tempo and the key signature.
 With this information, a lot can be done, especially when adding accompanying instruments.

-Essentially, what you want to do is pick a Loop that suits your musical style and taste.
+Essentially, what you want to do is pick a Loop (my guide) that suits your musical style and taste.

 For this track, I chose the Alternative Acoustic Guitar sample.
 You can select your loop using a number of parameters, including instruments, genres, descriptors, and so on and so forth.

-Hypothetically speaking, if you choose to go a different route, for instance, creating a guitar riff on your own or another MIDI file, make sure your music is on time, which can be done either manually or with the quantizer function.
+Hypothetically speaking, if you choose to go a different route, for instance, creating a guitar riff on your own or another MIDI file, make sure your music is on time, which – as I demonstrated in my quantization guide – can be done either manually or with the quantizer function.